AutoQML/autoqml/TUTORIAL.md

 #### Optimize the Pipeline and Train the Model(s)

-Using `autoqml_lib` to automatically find a good machine learning pipeline for your (quantum computing) machine learning projects is easy: In only one line of code you can create and fit an optimized pipeline for your machine learning task.
+Using `autoqml` to automatically find a good machine learning pipeline for your (quantum computing) machine learning projects is easy: In only one line of code you can create and fit an optimized pipeline for your machine learning task.
 In the following example, input features and target detail are contained in the `cmd` object, which was created in the previous section:

 ```python
 autoqml_pipeline.fit(cmd)